For you non-Italian readers, here is this week’s news from the only weekly mass-market magazine about the Pope, “Il Mio Papa:”

 - Meet the cousins of the Pope in Piedmont

-I was at Macworld in San Francisco last week, and one of the highlights was running into Brother Gabriel Mosher on the trade show floor.
+The magazine for pope-watchers got me thinking.
+I was at Macworld in San Francisco, and one of the highlights was running into Brother Gabriel Mosher on the trade show floor.
 Even with the booth babes and gadget peddlers flailing about with demos, the Dominican friar was easy to spot in full religious robes.

-We’d met at AltWWDC last year, where I’d struck up a conversation because after living so long in Italy, I was curious about how few priests and nuns you tend to see in everyday life here, despite the declared religiosity of many Americans.
+We’d met at AltWWDC last year, where I’d struck up a conversation after spotting him sitting in a talk.
+After living so long in Italy, I was curious about how few priests and nuns you tend to see in everyday life here, despite the declared religiosity of many Americans.

-(Here’s what I mean: when the hi-res version of The Last Supper launched at Santa Maria delle Grazie in Milan, I frantically tried to remember how to correctly address the monks — padre? monsignor? just monaco? — but was distracted by the splendor of the parts of the building usually verboten for visitors).
-Anyway, after chatting amiably for a few minutes, he gave me his Twitter handle and I’ve been following him ever since.
+Maybe they’re not in the habit of, forgive me, wearing habits or religious garb as they are in Italy, where even on tech stories I found myself interviewing them fairly frequently.
+(For example, when the hi-res version of The Last Supper launched at Santa Maria delle Grazie in Milan, in addition to understanding the pixels and such, I had to frantically try to remember how to correctly address the monks — padre? monsignor? just monaco?).
+Anyway, after chatting amiably for a few minutes, Mosher gave me his Twitter handle and I’ve been following him ever since.

 The Pope may be infallible, but his humility is what stands out: for his one-year anniversary, he asked people to continue to pray for him.
 There are nine Vatican Twitter accounts, including one that captures the recent nerd-out trend of studying Latin.
 Each of these accounts attracts 200,000 people daily — so, the entire population of Akron, Ohio, is listening to short missives from the Catholic Church.